neurodatascience/fmralign-tutorials/_sources/01-functional-alignment.md

 Importantly, when functional alignment transformations are aggregated using the searchlight methods, the final transformations are no longer guaranteed to have the same properties as the initial, unaggregated transforms.
+In this work, we therefore assume that functional alignment transformations are calculated in non-overlapping neighborhoods, such as an ROI or a whole brain deterministic parcellation.